Kronuz/pyScss/docs/usage.rst

     pip install pyScss

-Its lone dependency is the ``six`` library, which pip should install for you.
+Its lone Python dependency is the ``six`` library, which pip should install for you.

+There's also an optional C speedup module, which requires having ``libpcre`` and its development headers installed, with UTF-8 support enabled (which it is by default).

 Usage